0xPolygonID/tutorials/mkdocs/docs/issuer-node/getting-started-flow.md

 ## Create QR Code to Accept a Credential

-With the `Get Claim QR Code` endpoint, you can generate a JSON which is then used to create a QR code.
+With the [`Get Claim QR Code`](./issuer-node-api/claim/apis.md#get-claim-qr-code) endpoint, you can generate a JSON which is then used to create a QR code.
 A user can use a third-party application to generate a QR Code from this JSON.

-The identifier `did` of the user that we generated with the `Create Identity` endpoint and Credential Id `cid` that we generated in the `Create Claim` endpoint are passed as the path variable in the request URL.
+The identifier `did` of the issuer that we generated with the `Create Identity` endpoint and Credential Id `cid` that we generated in the `Create Claim` endpoint are passed as the path parameters in the request URL.

 The Issuer Node responds by sending a JSON.